Sound Therapy

 Posted on April 12, 2010 by Sound Therapy

-The problem: Dyslexia, meaning “reading difficulty” was originally called “word blindness” and thought to be a visual problem.
+The problem: Dyslexia, meaning “reading difficulty,” was originally called “word blindness” and thought to be a visual problem.
 One of the earliest writers on the subject, Dr Hinshelwood, was an eye surgeon, which may account for the initial emphasis on visual difficulties.
-Many more recent studies point to language and auditory problems as the fundamental cause.
-Listening is the most basic skill required for verbal communication and a weakness in listening ability may hinder the development of a strong language base.
+Many recent studies point to language and auditory problems as the primary causes.
+Listening is the most basic skill in verbal communication, and a weakness in listening may hinder the development of a strong language base.
 Consequently, the child encounters problems when it comes time to approach the more complex linguistic tasks of writing and reading.
 If the sounds of speech have not been accurately heard, they cannot be accurately conveyed by symbols.
 The left hemisphere of the brain is the main centre for processing language.
-In order for speech sounds to reach the brain efficiently the right ear must take a leading role in listening because the right ear communicates most directly with the left hemisphere.
-Dr Tomatis contends that children with dyslexia have failed to achieve right ear dominance and that therefore the order in which they hear sounds becomes jumbled.
+For speech sounds to reach the brain efficiently, the right ear must take the lead in listening because it communicates most directly with the left hemisphere.
+Dr. Tomatis contends that children with dyslexia have not achieved right-ear dominance and, therefore, the order in which they hear sounds becomes jumbled.
 If they sometimes use the left and sometimes the right ear as the directing ear, sounds may reach the brain at different speeds, so letters will be jumbled.
 This accounts for errors of reversal, such as writing “was” as “saw” or pronouncing “spaghetti” as “pisghetti”.

 How Sound Therapy may help: The balance between the two hemispheres of the brain is of fundamental importance in overcoming dyslexia.
-Both hemispheres play a role in processing language, but the roles they play are different.
+Both hemispheres contribute to language processing, but their roles differ.
 The eye must combine with the power and the quality of the ear to make sense of the written sounds.
-This co-ordination happens easily when the left hemisphere deals primarily with audition and the right hemisphere deals primarily with vision.
-In dyslexia, the route which allows for phonic analysis has been damaged.
-Sound Therapy may help restore the functioning of this route and reduce the cause of the problem.
+This coordination is easy when the left hemisphere primarily processes audition and the right hemisphere primarily processes vision.
+In dyslexia, the pathway for phonics analysis has been damaged.
+Sound Therapy may help restore this route’s function and address the underlying cause of the problem.
 Tomatis says, “We read with our ears … the ear is the organ of language, the pathway to language assimilation, the key that controls it, the receptor regulating its flow.”
-Sound Therapy may help stimulate and exercise the ear, encouraging it to receive and interpret sound in an efficient manner.
+Sound Therapy may help stimulate and exercise the ear, encouraging it to receive and interpret sound efficiently.
 Music is a highly organized series of sounds that the ear has to analyze.
-Therefore, listening to music is an excellent way for a child to learn how to perceive sounds in an organized fashion, or in other words, to listen.
-The higher volume of sound to the right ear, which is built into all Sound Therapy recordings, means that the right ear is encouraged to become the directing ear.
-When this right ear dominance is achieved, the problem of reversal will likely disappear.
+Therefore, listening to music is an excellent way for a child to learn to perceive sounds in an organized manner, or, in other words, to listen.
+The higher volume of sound to the right ear, built into all Sound Therapy recordings, encourages the right ear to become the directing ear.
+Once this right-ear dominance is established, the problem of reversal will likely disappear.

-The added benefits of confidence and self esteem: Children with dyslexia often have feelings of inferiority after repeated failure.
+The added benefits of confidence and self-esteem: Children with dyslexia often have feelings of inferiority after repeated failure.
 It is unfair that they must try many times harder than anyone else to achieve only mediocre results.
-Sound Therapy may offer immediate emotional relief because it is a method of treatment that requires no extra effort from the child.
-A therapy that does not require the child to struggle with the problem area of language enables him or her to feel let off the hook for once and enjoy a treatment that is not a constant reminder of his or her own inadequacies.
+Sound Therapy may provide immediate emotional relief because it requires no additional effort from the child.
+A therapy that does not require the child to struggle with the problem area of language enables him or her to feel relieved of the burden for once and enjoy a treatment that is not a constant reminder of his or her own inadequacies.
 The basic cause of the language difficulties may be remedied by Sound Therapy.
 Once the child is able to receive and interpret sound accurately and easily, his or her ability and motivation to communicate is greatly increased.
-Thus the problem learner is transformed into a receptive and motivated learner.
+Thus, the problem learner is transformed into a receptive and motivated learner.

 How to use it: A child with dyslexia should listen to Sound Therapy every day for 30 to 60 minutes or more if desired.
-Listening can be done during sleep, play, homework or travel.
-If the child wishes to listen at school, parents can ask for the consent of the teacher.
-This will likely be granted as listening in the classroom will often help the child to concentrate and perform better.
-The reading aloud exercise while holding an imaginary microphone in the right hand has been particularly helpful for children with dyslexia.
+Listening can be done during sleep, play, homework, or travel.
+If the child wishes to listen at school, parents can request the teacher’s consent.
+This will likely be approved, as listening in the classroom can help the child concentrate and perform better.
+The reading-aloud exercise, while holding an imaginary microphone in the right hand, has been particularly helpful for children with dyslexia.

 Children who are experiencing difficulty with reading can begin this exercise after the first ten to twenty hours of listening.
-The child sits in an erect but comfortable posture and reads aloud while holding the right hand near the mouth, as though holding an imaginary microphone.
+The child sits upright yet comfortably and reads aloud, holding the right hand near the mouth, as if holding an imaginary microphone.
 This has the psychological effect of ‘switching on’ the voice.
-At the same time it encourages right ear dominance, which is necessary for the successful conversion of visual symbols into sound.
-This exercise should be done for fifteen minutes each day, and can be continued until the reading problems are resolved.
+At the same time, it encourages right-ear dominance, which is necessary for the successful conversion of visual symbols into sound.
+This exercise should be completed for 15 minutes each day and can continue until the reading problems are resolved.
 Encourage the child by making it into a fun game.
-Give your child positive attention while he or she is reading and this will create a positive association with reading aloud.
+Give your child positive attention while they read, which will create a positive association with reading aloud.

 Auditory Processing